What is OpenShell and How to Customize Windows using it?

 Open Shell

-There were a number of Windows Registry tweaks initially that allowed to customize the design choices in Windows 11, such as changing the size of the taskbar.
-However, they have long been removed and there is no official option for making these tweaks.
-With that said, thanks to the large user base of Windows and the community, there is a third-party option that can be utilized to customize the look of Windows 11 to your liking.
+Initially, there were a number of Windows Registry tweaks that allowed users to customize the design choices in Windows 11, such as changing the size of the taskbar.
+However, they have long been removed, and there is no official option for making these tweaks.
+With that said, thanks to Windows’ large user base and the community, there is a third-party option that can be utilized to customize the look of Windows 11 to your liking.

-Open Shell, formerly known as Classic Shell, is a third-party free program that enables users to customize the interface of various Windows elements, such as the Start Menu, Windows Task Bar, the File Explorer window and more.
-Open Shell is a new project that builds on the Classic Shell development which has been abandoned by the old maintainers.
+Open Shell, formerly known as Classic Shell, is a third-party, free program that enables users to customize the interface of various Windows elements, such as the Start Menu, Windows Task Bar, the File Explorer window, and more.
+Open Shell is a new project that builds on the Classic Shell development, which has been abandoned by the previous maintainers.

 In this article, we will show you how to use Open Shell on Windows 11 to customize the default user interface offered by Microsoft.

-The first thing that you would need to do to get started with Open Shell is to download it from the official GitHub repository and install it on your computer.
-This is quite easy to do, simply follow the instructions down below:
+The first thing you need to do to get started with Open Shell is to download it from the official GitHub repository and install it on your computer.
+This is quite easy to do; simply follow the instructions below:

 1. First of all, head to the official GitHub repository for Open Shell by clicking here.